yashtawade/Twitter-Sentiment-Challenge/README.md

 ~~~~

 Before running the script, do change the following query features
-* keywords - List of keywords to be searched in the tweet keywords  keywords = ['Antonio Conte']
+* keywords - List of keywords to be searched in the tweet keywords
-* hashtag - Hashtag related to the topic                            hashtag = "CFC"
+* hashtag - Hashtag related to the topic
 * since = "yyyy-mm-dd"
 * until = "yyyy-mm-dd"